jesseokeya/infermedica/README.md

 // Returns details of a single risk factor specified by id parameter infermedica.getRiskFactor(riskFactorId)

-// Returns a list of all available risk factors infermedica.getRiskFactors()

-// Returns details of a single risk factor specified by id parameter infermedica.getRiskFactor(riskFactorId)

 // Returns list of observations matching the given phrase infermedica.getSearch({ phrase, sex, maxResults, type })